 Recently, a 5 judge bench of the Supreme Court (SC) chaired by the Chief Justice of India gave its verdict on the criminalisation of politics.
-In its verdict, the SC stated that the court cannot play the role of Parliament.
+In its verdict, the SC stated that the court cannot play the role of Parliament in dealing with the issue of criminal politics in India.
 In this article, you will learn everything about the criminalisation of politics viz- what, why, causes, consequences, measures, challenges, solutions, and also the verdict of SC.

 What is Criminalisation of Politics?

-The criminalisation of politics means increasing participation of criminals in the electoral process and selection of the same as elected representatives of the people.
+The criminalisation of politics refers to the increasing participation of criminals in the electoral process and selection of the same as elected representatives of the people.

 What is the status of Criminal Politics in India?

-- Around 1/3rd members of current parliament have criminal cases filed against them.
+- Around 1/3rd members of the current parliament have criminal cases filed against them.

 - Data suggests that voters don’t mind electing candidates facing criminal cases.